pandian4github/eigendigits/README.md

 		If 'test' is specified, very smaller values are chosen for paramters (just to see if end-to-end program works, no analysis can be done from this)

 Apart from this, the code is sufficiently commented and method names and variable names are self-explanatory.

+P.S: Python 2.7 is used for the development and the following packages might be required for the program to run - python, python-scipy, python-numpy, python-pil, python-matplotlib